Iran University of Medical Sciences • Journals

 All authors must declare any potential conflicts of interest, whether financial or non-financial.
 Examples include:

-• personal, academic, political or religious interests that could reasonably be perceived as influencing the interpretation of the results.
+- personal, academic, political or religious interests that could reasonably be perceived as influencing interpretation.

 Requirements for human participants, animals and sensitive data.

-All research involving human participants, human data or animals must comply with relevant national regulations, institutional policies and recognised international standards (for example the Declaration of Helsinki for human research).
+All research involving human participants, human data or animals must comply with relevant national regulations, institutional policies and recognised international standards.

 Authors should state:

-• the name of the ethics committee or institutional review board (IRB);
+- the name of the ethics committee or institutional review board;

-For case reports, case series and any identifiable images, authors must obtain and document consent for publication in line with the journal’s Consent & Privacy policy.
+For case reports, case series and identifiable images, authors must obtain and document consent for publication.
 This includes images, videos or audio where individuals could recognise themselves.

 For animal studies, authors should confirm adherence to institutional and national guidelines for the care and use of laboratory animals, and provide ethics approval details.